Jan 3, 2026

 Best for: Patients with in-network insurance who want longer initial evaluations.

-Bottom line: Talkiatry offers solid standard care for general psychiatry, but Legion Health provides similar insurance access while adding objective testing for ADHD.
+Bottom line: Talkiatry offers solid standard care for general psychiatry, but Legion Health provides similar insurance access while adding FDA-cleared QbCheck testing for ADHD.

 Cerebral

 Cerebral offers nationwide access to both therapy and medication management subscriptions for anxiety, depression, and insomnia.
 Cerebral doesn't accept insurance, making it costlier than insurance-based options.
-The service faced regulatory scrutiny in 2022-2023 regarding controlled substance prescribing practices and doesn't provide objective ADHD testing.
+The service faced regulatory scrutiny in 2022-2023 regarding controlled substance prescribing practices.
+Cerebral does not currently prescribe controlled substances and doesn't provide objective ADHD testing.

 What they offer: